cawdevcoye/Exponential-Tree-Search/README.md

 # Solution - General Description
 This solution uses a Double-Ended search algorithm based on searching from a defined start location and a defined goal location in tandem, while updating both the start and goal states in parallel.
-This script also parses groups of nodes at once rather than singularly, which works via using their properties.
+This script also parses groups of nodes at once rather than singularly, which works via using a logarithm.

 These processes have the effect of speeding up the search process, thus inducing a logarithmic bound into the search algorithm on average, with a best case time complexity of O(1) and worst case O(h).
 The tandem search process is based on redefining the search criteria while the search is taking place.
-Thiat process works by searching for a goal state that is relative to the original state, where the new state is called the relative_search_coordinate.
+That process works by searching for a goal state that is relative to the original state, where the new state is called the relative_search_coordinate.
 For solution computation, the algorithm collects information during the search process, then, based on the redefined criteria, it casts information gained during this process back to the original criteria where the full solution computation can be made.

 A rough description of this process works as follows: